 BabaYagaMusic.com » Encyclopedic Dictionary » Music Index »

-Old time music retains some of its Celtic roots, but a unique style evolved relying heavily on double stops (chords) and cross tuning (changing the pitch of the strings to facilitate drones and harmonics).
-Like Irish music, it uses modal constructs rather than keys.
+Old time and Appalachian music retains some of its Celtic roots, but it a unique style relying heavily on double stops (chords) and cross tuning (changing the pitch of the strings to facilitate drones and harmonics) and uniquely rhythmic bowing.
+Like Irish music, it often uses modal constructs rather than keys.

-Not to be confused with Bluegrass invented by Bill Monroe, a native of Kentucky, and the members of his band: Earl Scruggs, Lester Flatt, and Chubby Wise.
-They developed a hard-driving, intoxicating sound that incorporated anything that they heard that they liked: jazz, gospel, country, rock-n-roll.
+Not to be confused with Bluegrass, invented by Bill Monroe, a native of Kentucky, and the members of his band: Earl Scruggs, Lester Flatt, and Chubby Wise.
+They developed a hard-driving sound that incorporated anything that they heard that they liked: jazz, gospel, country, rock-n-roll.
 Together and separately they became national stars; they were sought after for radio, TV, national tours, mustic festivals, and movie soundtracks.
 The Bluegrass genre remains intensely popular.